metal1kmonk3y/clusterWebsite/README.md

 This was originally designed for the flux cluster at UWL but can be used for any educational cluster.
 Here is a demo: http://flux.cs.uwlax.edu/~shiwakot.prasann/clusterWebsite

 ## Installation
 If you would like to use the skeleton of the website it can be easily adapted to be used for your cluster.
 The project uses HTML 5, CSS Bootstrap 3.3.7, jQuery 1.12.14, Angularjs 1.5.8 and Python 2.7.The html web page is styled with bootstrap and jQuery.
 The data is served as json files through a cherrypy server and fed through an  Angularjs app to the web site.
 The cluster app uses ngRoute as a dependency and utilizes the routing library to change views (ng-view) without refreshing.
-The website is linked to the Angularjs routing library 1.2.28 and the dependency already included in the app(at js/app.js).
+The website is linked to the Angularjs routing library 1.2.28 and the dependency is already included in the app(in js/app.js).

 ### Software Setup
 The project provides you with a cherrypy server(in the server folder) with minimal security.
 Therefore when running the server you will require a full featured web server installed on your machine to maintain security.